The following clubs currently offer an Academy Program. For more information about their program, click on the contact to send an email.

 Number of players/length of game is obviously up to the club (closed league) or clubs (combined league/friendly)

 Recommendations: 7v7, 2 x 25 minutes is standard.
+If playing 4v4, then 4 x 10 is recommended.
 Most importantly, it is recommended that coaches are FLEXIBLE within this.

 It is not recommended to keep a league table with league winners, etc. If the players are moving around from team to team within a playing group, such a thing as a “winning team” in the league would not make sense and therefore simply cause undo complications as to whether the “champion” got there fairly.